CZ-NIC/dns-probe/doc/Configuration.rst

 :data node: ``<instance-id>/ipv4-denylist``
 :default: empty

-List of IPv4 addresses from which to NOT process traffic.
+List of IPv4 addresses and prefixes from which to NOT process traffic.

 By default all IPv4 addresses are allowed.